79.5 million people have fled violence and conflict globally. Over 550,000 civilians die every year due to violence and conflict.

 To reverse these alarming trends, Congress passed the Global Fragility Act of 2019 (GFA).
 The GFA was signed into law on December 20, 2019 as part of the Consolidated Appropriations Act.

 The GFA will reorient U.S. foreign policy and assistance to address the root causes of violence.
 It requires government agencies to work together to create the first-ever Global Fragility Strategy.
-The Strategy will identify at least five fragile countries or regions where the U.S. government will rethink its approach to reducing violence, and work with those countries over 10 years on new policies and programs.
+The United States Strategy to Prevent Conflict and Promote Stability was released on December 18, 2020.

 Here’s how you can help: